Never was so much owed by so many to so few: Speech

-Churchill then spoke about Britain's military preparedness, noting that production of aircraft had increased significantly and would allow the United Kingdom to "continue the air struggle indefinitely and as long as the enemy pleases".
+He then spoke about Britain's military preparedness with respect to the Army and Navy.
+In turning to the air war, he mentions the "vast and admirable system of salvage, directed by the Ministry of Aircraft Production, ensures the speediest return to the fighting line of damaged machines, and the most provident and speedy use of all the spare parts and material" He then states that production of aircraft had increased significantly and would "We hope, we believe" that the United Kingdom could "continue the air struggle indefinitely and as long as the enemy pleases...".
 He praised British fighter pilots and aircrews, using the phrase that he had first said several days before:

 While the speech is most well remembered for its praise of fighter pilots, it also commended bomber crews for their work and urged the public not to forget their actions.

 He commented on his government's decision to withdraw its forces from Somaliland the week before, explaining that the British position was untenable due to the French decision to surrender.
 Churchill also defended the blockade of Germany and its occupied territories, acknowledging that the blockade could cause suffering but laying the blame on the Nazis.
 He pledged to give food, aid, and relief to occupied countries once they had been "wholly cleared of German forces", helping to lay the groundwork for post-war relief programs.

 The final part of the speech was about the destroyers-for-bases deal, in which Britain gave the United States 99-year leases for military bases in the Caribbean and Newfoundland in exchange for fifty American destroyers.
 No mention was made of the US giving the UK destroyers, and the decision was presented as a goodwill gesture in the interests of mutual security instead of a direct trade of British territories for ships.

+Churchill ended on the subject of cooperation "Undoubtedly this process means that these two great organisations of the English-speaking democracies, the British Empire and the United States, will have to be somewhat mixed up together in some of their affairs for mutual and general advantage.
+For my own part, looking out upon the future, I do not view the process with any misgivings.
+I could not stop it if I wished; no one can stop it.
+Like the Mississippi, it just keeps rolling along.
+Let it roll.
+Let it roll on full flood, inexorable, irresistible, benignant, to broader lands and better days."